What I would do different!!

 Crisps or chips mainly Cheetos

 I started in boots, which were fine for me, they gave me good support, great traction not too hot and really looked after my feet.
-I may wear boots again but would go for lighter, as at the end of the day my feet felt like lead
+I i decided that they were too heavy for me as at the end of the day my feet felt like lead

-I have to say that I seemed to be the only person who wore boots about 99% of other hikers wore “Trail runners” the main contenders being Merrells, Solomon’s, Wildcats ,Cascadia and Altars
+I have to say that I seemed to be the only person who wore boots about 99% of other hikers wore “Trail runners” the main contenders being Merrells, Solomon’s, Wildcats ,Cascadia and Altras

-I would suggest that you budget on at least 3 to 4 pairs unless your happy with toes sticking out and Gaffa tape holding them together.
+I would suggest that you budget for at least 3 to 4 pairs unless your happy with toes sticking out and Gaffa tape holding them together.

-but that option then wrecks your socks and eventually your feet
+The later option wrecks your socks and eventually your feet

 Please note that the lower profile of the trail runner doesn’t offer very much ankle support.
 However, if you’re tired of hot, heavy, hiking boots, pick up a pair of trail runners before your next backpacking trip–the difference in weight and comfort is noticeable